trevorwslee/MCE-DumbDisplay/README.md

 You can install the free DumbDisplay app from Android Play Store.
 The app can accept connection via
 * Bluetooth LE -- which is relatively slow (and memory hungry)
-* USB (OTG) -- which is faster, but requires a cable and OTG adaptor
+* USB (OTG) -- which is faster, but requires a cable and an adaptor (OTG)

 In a nutshell, this extension allows you to use DumbDisplay as a screen in place of the Micro:bit built-in screen
 * customizable screen size
 * customizable LED color
-* many screen-related MakeCode Core like commands
+* many screen-related MakeCode Core-like commands
 * can mix with a Turtle layer using many Turtle-like commands

 To start with, you must setup DumbDisplay (DD) like